-It is not necessary for Paralegals in the other Provinces to become licensed and they work as Paralegals under supervision of Barrister Solicitors.
+It is not necessary for Paralegals in the other Provinces to become licensed or certified and they work as Paralegals under supervision of Barristers and Solicitors - Paralegals in the Provinces.

-Many university courses last for years and for experienced personnel looking to change their careers, this may not be a viable option as they all need to continue their earning potential.
+Many university courses last for years and for some experienced personnel looking to change their careers, this may not be a viable option as they all need to continue earning.
 Qualifying no longer needs to take years for the mature student who wishes to study online.
 This is where our intensive and fully comprehensive online program makes it all possible.
 Students can combine their working experience with our Paralegal Courses, fast track their career and qualify in months.

 With the increasing popularity of online courses, qualifying in Canadian Law has become more convenient.
 We offer individual modules which can be taken over time to enhance your portfolio.
 Whether you wish to work as a Paralegal or a Legal Assistant, we have a suitable course for you.